GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Mystic.md

 You can attempt to call upon a greater power by devoting 5 rounds to pleading for help.
 This requires you take no other actions or movement during this time.
 Roll a d6.
 If the result is greater than 2, your patron's assistance manifests in the form a spell whose tier is equal to half of the result.
 Each time you perform a plea, you receive a -1 penalty to future plea results.
 This penalty is reduced each time you complete a long or full rest.

 ### 3) Terrifying Power
 Anytime you cast a spell, you may use your reaction to take on at least 3 points of spell sickness.
 If you do, everything within a number of yards equal to the spell's tier + the amount of spell sickness you gained this way must succeed [Will] save or become afraid of you and your magic for a number of rounds equal to the points of failure.
 Such a creature must use its turns to put distance between itself and you or otherwise premeptively establish some form of defense or cover against you.
-You may grant advantage on the save to a number of creature you can perceive up to your heroism bonus.
+You may grant advantage on the save to a number of creatures you can perceive up to your heroism bonus.

 ### 4) Creeping Power
 Anytime you cast a spell, you may use your reaction to take on at least 3 points of spell sickness.
-If you do, you may up to a number of yourds equal to the spell sickness you receive this way towards the target or area of the spell.
+If you do, you may move up to a number of yards equal to the spell sickness you receive this way towards the target or area of the spell.
 You must move closer to the target/are this way.
 If the spell has an area, you may move to a point within it so long as your movement this way is enough to get there.

 ### 4) Mystic Defense
 When a magical attack from a spell you know would target you, you may impose disadvantage against that attack.
 You must rest before doing so again.